 This perspective aligns with his long-term vision for equity.
 “I want to transform the work of stakeholder engagement from a ‘check the box’ system to an integral, decision making part of our public systems.
 I want to bridge the gap between the data we use to make decisions as institutions of power, and the human stories they represent,” he says.

-Applications for the 2019 Public Policy Fellowship are now open.
+Applications for the 2020 Public Policy Fellowship will open in January 2020.
 Read more and visit our FAQ section to explore participating and submitting your application to the program.